matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Succhiamelo / Succhiami il cazzo / Suca / Puppa / Ciccamelo : Suck my dick
 - Baciamelo: Kiss it ( my dick )
 - Dio <List of animals and/or adjectives>: God is a <List of animals and/or adjectives>.
-  - Social recognition is awarded for most complex and creative combinations.
   - Most common use: Dio Porco ( God is a pig )
 - Gesu <List of animals and/or adjectives>: Jesus is a <List of animals and/or adjectives>.
-    - Social recognition is awarded for most complex and creative combinations.
     - Most common use: Gesu Porco ( God is a pig )
 - Madonna <List of animals and/or adjectives>: Holy Mary is a <List of animals and/or adjectives>.
-    - Social recognition is awarded for most complex and creative combinations.
     - Most common use: Madonna Maiala ( Holy Mary is a pig )
 - Mangia merda: Eat shit
 - Figlio di troia: Son of a bitch